MAUVE Scores for Generative Models: Theory and Practice: Related Work

 Automatic metrics have been proposed for specific domains such as generation of dialogues~\cite{tao2018ruber}, stories~\cite{guan2020union}, and others~\cite{optiz2021towards}.
 They capture task-specific properties; see the surveys~\cite{celikyilmaz2020evaluation,sai2020survey}.
 In contrast, \mauve compares machine and human text in a domain-agnostic manner.
 Other related work has proposed metrics that rely on multiple samples for quality-diversity evaluation \cite{Caccia2020Language}, and Bayesian approaches to compare the distribution of statistics in machine translation \cite{eikema2020map}.

+\citet{gehrmann2023repairing} point out the challenges involved in designing good automatic evaluation metrics with a focus on directed generation tasks.
+They outline many suggestions including continuously updated suites of datasets, documentation, and benchmarks, as well as a multi-dimensional evaluation with each metric focusing on a small yet more precisely defined scope. \citet{liang2023holistic} advocate for a multi-metric approach for evaluating generated language, going beyond quality and considering specific attributes such as toxicity and bias.

 \myparagraph{Non-Automatic Metrics} HUSE~\citep{hashimoto2019unifying} aims to combine human judgments of Type I errors with Type II errors measured using perplexity under $Q$.
-Due to the costs of human evaluation, we consider HUSE, as well as other metrics requiring human evaluation, such as single-pair evaluation, as complementary to the proposed automatic measures.
+Due to the costs of human evaluation, we consider HUSE and other metrics requiring human evaluation, such as single-pair evaluation, complementary to the proposed automatic measures.
 As a separate technical caveat, it is unclear how to use HUSE for sparse $Q$ that assigns zero probability to a subset of text, which is the case with state-of-the-art decoding algorithms~\cite{holtzman2019curious,martins2020sparse,meister2022locally}.